Austin Rideshare Accident Lawyer

 You have a right to expect that when you hail an Uber, Lyft, or use another rideshare service, your trip will be safe.
 You also have the right to expect rideshare drivers to exercise adequate care and caution when you’re sharing the road with them in your own vehicle.

 Whether you were a motorist hit by a rideshare driver or a passenger injured in a rideshare crash, if you’re the victim of a collision involving a rideshare driver, you might be entitled to compensation for medical bills, property damage, lost income, and the pain and suffering you’ve endured.
-At Loewy Law Firm, our experienced attorneys can help you pursue the significant compensation you deserve.
+At Loewy Law Firm, our experienced rideshare accident lawyers can help you pursue the significant compensation you deserve.

 How Are Rideshare Accidents Different from Regular Crashes?

 In some ways, rideshare crashes are similar to every other crash.
 Rideshare companies like Uber and Lyft don’t require any special licenses or any special qualifications for their drivers.
 As long as the driver has a clean driving record and a state-issued driver’s license, they can drive for Uber and Lyft.

 On the other hand, the claims process after a Lyft or Uber accident is much different.
 Whether you were injured as a passenger in an Uber or Lyft or were hit by an Uber or Lyft driver, navigating these companies’ intricate insurance policies is far more complicated and challenging than filing a claim against a private driver and their insurer.